surajkareppagol/Project-Euler-Freecodecamp/Problem 1: Multiples of 3 and 5/problem.md

 For example, if `number = 10`, then steps as `3, 1, 0` for `3, 5, 15` respectively, now if we substitute it in formula `(n * (n + 1) / 2)`, we get `10`.

-The `index.js` contains the code change the `number` variable to provide a limit.
+The `index.js` contains the code, change the `number` variable to provide a limit.